100

 Source

-Here are two successful indirect marketing examples highlighting why most brands now prefer having brand awareness through indirect channels.
+Here are two successful indirect marketing examples highlighting why most brands now prefelr having brand awareness through indirect channels.

 1. Airbnb’s Neighborhood Guides

-An excellent example of indirect marketing is Airbnb’s neighbourhood guides.
+An excellent indirect marketing example is Airbnb’s neighbourhood guides.
 Airbnb is a popular online marketplace for lodging and travel experiences.
 Its neighbourhood guides offer valuable information about nearby places of travel destinations, providing insights into local culture, attractions, dining options, and activities.

 Neighbourhood guides enabled Airbnb to build trust and drive engagement.
 Consequently, by positioning Airbnb as a helpful travel resource, more users explore the platform and ultimately book accommodations.